-While DocGo's government contract work has historically represented a small portion of its revenue, this work has recently increased, representing approximately less than 1% and 8.6% of DocGo's revenue for the years ended December 31, 2019 and 2020, respectively, and maintaining and continuing to grow this revenue stream is an important part of DocGo's growth strategy.
+While DocGo's government contract work historically represented a small portion of its revenue, this work has recently increased substantially, representing approximately 7.3% and 65.1% of DocGo's revenue for the years ended December 31, 2020 and 2021, respectively, and maintaining and continuing to grow this revenue stream is an important part of DocGo's growth strategy.
 However, government contract work is subject to significant risks and uncertainties.
 Only eligible parties can bid on and service most government contracts, which requires DocGo to comply with various statutes, rules, regulations and other governmental policies, including those related to wages, benefits, overtime, working conditions, equal employment opportunity, affirmative action and drug testing.
 If DocGo fails to comply with any of these requirements it may be suspended or debarred from government work or subject to various administrative sanctions and civil and criminal penalties and fines.
 Government contract work subjects DocGo to government audits, investigations, and proceedings, which can cause similar results if it is determined that a statute, rule, regulation, policy or contractual provision has been violated.
 Audits can also lead to adjustments to the amount of contract costs DocGo believes are reimbursable or the ultimate amount DocGo may be paid under the agreement.